 The Otto Group takes responsibility beyond its business activity for its social environment.
 In Germany, the Group supports young talent and first-time professionals with social projects.
 Internationally, it is active against child labour in India, for example.
-The foundations created by Dr Michael Otto promote fair trade and the responsible handling of natural resources.
+The foundations created by Prof Dr Michael Otto promote fair trade and the responsible handling of natural resources.

 For more than 25 years the Environmental Foundation Michael Otto has paved the way for future-oriented solutions in the areas of environmental protection and nature conservation.
 Its goal is to preserve a liveable environment for future generations.
 To achieve this, it invests in education and research for environmentally friendly action and supports projects for the preservation of rivers, lakes, meadows and wetlands.
 The Foundation engages in dialogue and exchange with non-profit organisations, government, science and industry.
 Among others, it promotes the project F.R.A.N.Z. (the German acronym ‘Für Ressourcen, Agrarwirtschaft & Naturschutz mit Zukunft’ – in English, Promoting Resources, Farming and Nature Conservation with a Future) for greater biodiversity in farming.
 In addition, the Foundation was a key co-founder of the platform Foundations 20, an association of over 30 international foundations devoted to greater climate protection and a global energy revolution.

 Since 2004 the Environmental Foundation Michael Otto has been organising the Hamburg Talks for Nature Conservation.
 These aim to stimulate social debate on important environmental issues, to raise awareness of nature conservation issues and to develop integrated national and international approaches to solutions.
 The Foundation creates a platform for this and brings together influential representatives from science, business, civil society and politics at one table.
 The symposium thus enables an intensive social debate far beyond the day of the event.